dogecoinfoundation/radiodoge/heltec-firmware-v3/README.md

 - **Clear Options**: Individual or complete configuration reset available

 ## 🆕 New Functionalities & Usage

+### 🌐 Blockchain-Like Broadcasting System

+**The most powerful feature of RadioDoge v3.2 is the blockchain-like broadcasting system!**

+#### How the Mesh Network Works:
+1. **📡 Broadcast Your Transaction**: Send your Dogecoin transaction using the broadcast feature
+2. **🔄 Automatic Propagation**: Every RadioDoge device in range receives and rebroadcasts your transaction
+3. **🌍 Network Expansion**: Your transaction spreads through the entire RadioDoge mesh network
+4. **⛓️ Gateway Discovery**: When a device with internet connectivity receives your transaction, it forwards it to the Dogecoin blockchain
+5. **📨 Response Relay**: The detailed blockchain response travels back through the mesh to your device

+#### Key Benefits:
+- **🌍 No Internet Required**: Your device doesn't need internet - the network finds it for you
+- **🛡️ Decentralized**: No single point of failure - works like a blockchain
+- **📡 Long Range**: LoRa extends your reach far beyond WiFi range
+- **🔄 Automatic**: No configuration needed - just broadcast and go
+- **📨 Full Responses**: Get detailed blockchain responses back to your device

+#### Multipart Packet Support:
+- **📦 Large Transactions**: Automatically splits transactions larger than 255 bytes
+- **🔄 Reliable Delivery**: Each part is sent separately for maximum reliability
+- **⏱️ Smart Timing**: 500ms delay between parts to ensure proper reception
+- **🔧 Automatic Reassembly**: Receiving devices automatically reassemble the full transaction
+- **📊 Progress Tracking**: See transmission progress on the display

 ### WiFi Internet Connectivity
 The device can now connect to your local WiFi internet while maintaining its access point functionality: